-Microphone Input - Electret Power

-Choices are Enabled and Disabled.

-Enable the Electret Power check box if the connected headset has an electret microphone which requires a source of lowvoltage DC power for operation.
-In virtually all cases a gaming or computer headset that uses a 3.5 mm TRRS plug will require microphone power.
-If the associated headset has a dynamic (non-powered) microphone do not the Electret Power check box.
-Most broadcast headsets that terminate on 5-pin male XLR connectors will not require microphone power.
-The on/off status of the microphone power is displayed by way of an LED, red in color, that is located on the Model 207's back panel adjacent to the Headset A connector.

-Note that the Model 207 cannot supply P12 or P48 phantom power that may be required for balanced condenser (capacitor) microphones.
-In almost all cases this should not pose an issue as phantom-powered microphones are essentially never associated with headsets that are used for Model 207 applications.

-Microphone Input - Gain

-Choices are 24 dB, 30 dB, 36 dB, 42 dB, and 48 dB.
+Headset Mic Input - Electret Power Choices are Off (selection box not checked) and On (selection box checked).
+Enable the Electret Power check box if the connected headset has an electret microphone which requires a source of low-voltage DC power for operation.
+In virtually all cases, a gaming or computer headset that uses a 3.5 mm TRRS plug will have an electret microphone element which will require microphone power.
+If the associated headset has a dynamic (non-powered) microphone do not enable the Electret Power selection box.
+Most broadcast headsets that terminate on 5-pin male XLR connectors will have a dynamic microphone element and will not require microphone power.
+The on/off status of microphone power is displayed by way of an LED, red in color, that is located on the Model 207A's back panel adjacent to the Headset A connector.
+Note that the Model 207A cannot supply P12 or P48 phantom power that may be required to support balanced condenser (capacitor) microphones.
+In almost all cases, this should not pose an issue as phantom-powered microphones are essentially never associated with headsets that would be used for Model 207A applications.
+Headset Mic Input - Gain Choices are 24 dB, 30 dB, 36 dB, 42 dB, and 48 dB.

-The gain of the Model 207's microphone preamplifier can be selected from among five choices.
-The compressor active LED, located adjacent to the headset A connector, can act as a guide when setting the preamp gain.
-When a voice signal at a normal level is present on the connected headset (A or B) the compressor active LED should light intermittently.
+The gain of the Model 207A's microphone preamplifier can be selected from among five choices.
+The compressor active LED, located adjacent to the headset A connector, can act as a guide when setting the preamplifier gain.
+When a voice signal at a normal level is present on the connected headset (using connector A or B), the compressor active LED should light intermittently.
 If, for example, it rarely lights and the gain is set to 36 dB, it might be a good idea to change the setting to 42 dB.
-If the compressor LED is lit fully during normal talking and the gain is set for 42 or 48 dB, a change to one of the lower values might be warranted.
-There's no "hard and fast" rule about which gain setting is appropriate.
-But unless otherwise indicated, 42 dB is typically a good initial choice for a headset that uses a dynamic microphone and 30 dB for a headset that includes an electret microphone.

-Stereo Line Input - Gain

-Choices are -3 dB, 0 dB, 3 dB, 6 dB, 9 dB, and 12 dB.
+If the compressor LED is lit fully during normal talking and the gain is set for 42 dB or 48 dB, a change to one of the lower gain values might be warranted.
+There's no "hard and fast" rule about which microphone preamplifier gain setting is appropriate.
+Unless otherwise indicated, 30 dB is typically a good initial choice for a headset that includes an electret microphone.
+For a headset that uses a dynamic microphone, 42 dB would typically be a good initial choice for the preamplifier gain.
+Stereo Line Input - Gain Choices are -3 dB, 0 dB, 3 dB, 6 dB, 9 dB, and 12 dB.